 On the other hand, a school s can point to a student i in two different cases.
 The first case is as in other algorithms based on cycles in the literature such as the Top Trading Cycles (TTC) algorithm (Shapley and Scarf, 1974) and the stable improvement cycles algorithm (Erdil and Ergin, 2008).
 This is when i is currently matched to s, and it is described by part (2a) in Definition 3.
 The second case, described by part (2b) in Definition 3, depends on the notion of regions.
 School s can point to i if s has a vacancy and either i lives in the region of s and is unmatched, or i is matched to a school in the region.
-The need for this second case and the logic behind this particular pointing rule will become clear in a later example (Example 5 in Section 4).
+The need for this second case is illustrated in Section 1.1, and the logic behind the particular pointing rule is explained in Remark 3.